-Although most people, perhaps, know me as the Chief Executive of English Heritage, I like to see myself as an historian rather than an administrator.
+Although most people probably know me best as the former chief executive of English Heritage and director of the Museum of London, I like to see myself as an historian and archaeologist rather than an administrator.
 I passionately believe that our past informs and shapes our future, and that to make a great future for everyone we need to understand and care for our past.

 Ever since I was a child I have been investigating history; some of my earliest efforts digging in my parent’s garden discovered important Roman remains.
 After reading History at university and completing an MA and PhD I have devoted my career to working with history, museums, archaeology and heritage always trying to explain why history matters.

 In 1989 I was appointed Curator of Historic Royal Palaces with responsibility for the presentation, archaeology, building conservation and maintenance and display of the six unoccupied royal palaces.
 In the 8 years I held the post I was responsible for a number of major restoration projects, including the completion of the fire damage at Hampton Court, the restoration of the King’s Privy Garden there and the building of the new Jewel House for the Crown Jewels at the Tower of London.

 Museum of London

 Before April 2002 I ran the Museum of London, the world’s largest city museum.
 There a dynamic exhibition and gallery refurbishment programme increased visitors to nearly 400,000 a year.
 The museum’s 300-strong archaeological unit made major archaeological discoveries.
 In February 2002 we opened a new archaeological research centre in Hackney the London Archaeological Archive and Research centre LAARC and in 2003 an £11 million new extension and entrance.